 Once completed, the new Tresillian Wollstonecraft facility will enable more parents and babies, from across New South Wales, to access Tresillian’s vital early parenting services.

-Early Works commenced in March/April 2021 and include the removal of the more recent additions to Carpenter House.
-This will include demolition of the laundry building which sits behind Carpenter House.
+Early works commenced earlier this year and included the removal of the more recent additions to Carpenter House.

 For more information on Neighbourhood Notifications visit: